3it-inpaqt/line-classification-slope/README.md

 * `models\` : Neural network models
   * `cnn.py` : simple class to generate a CNN model
+  * `loss.py` : definition of custom loss function.
+Feel free to add your own, simply add it to the dictionary defined below the classes' definition.
   * `model.py` : simple class to generate a NN model
   * `run_cnn.py` : perform convolution task and save the model generated
   * `run_regression.py` : perform regression task and save the model generated